Application Portfolio Management: A Detailed Guide

 By maintaining open lines of communication, organizations can leverage diverse perspectives to quickly and accurately identify potential issues or opportunities.
 This collaborative approach facilitates informed decision-making and improves overall portfolio management.

-Because of this, the responsibilities of application engineers include not only technical prowess in their chosen field, but also soft skills focusing on communication and collaboration.
+Because of this, application engineers' responsibilities include technical prowess in their chosen field and soft skills focusing on communication and collaboration.
 This dispels the myth that professionals in this role work in isolation from other teams.

-With effective application portfolio management and the right tools, everyone will be pulling in the same direction as projects progress.
+With effective application portfolio management and the right tools, everyone will pull in the same direction as projects progress.

 A comprehensive application portfolio management strategy needs to be based on a solid foundation that must be laid during the SaaS procurement process.

 An application portfolio must facilitate a seamless flow of information, be compatible with each other, and be easy to integrate.
-All of this depends on how you purchase the application.
+How you purchase the application determines all of this.

 Sanctioned purchases will have compatible applications, as proper vetting will be done before the purchase.
-But unsanctioned applications, on the other hand, will increase compatibility issues with the existing applications.
+However, unsanctioned applications, on the other hand, will cause compatibility issues with existing applications.

 To possess a healthy SaaS portfolio, there should be no room for errors, so organizations must centralize their purchasing process to avoid shadow purchases resulting in unsanctioned applications.